RNZAF Base Ohakea: Military service

 No. 14 Squadron RNZAF reformed in 2015 to take up the initial pilot training role with the new T-6C Texan II, resulting in disbandment of the Pilot Training Squadron.

 In August 2017 the Republic of Singapore Air Force based its F-16D fighters at Ohakea as a feasibility study for establishment there of a training base for its F-15 fighters.
 The deployment gave the RSAF opportunity to fly in more open airspace and take advantage of the unique New Zealand flying conditions and mountainous terrain not available in Singapore.
 However the government cancelled the plan due to cost considerations.

 In December 2020, construction commenced on the new hangar, taxiways, and aircraft aprons for the four new P-8 Poseidon aircraft that were due to arrive in 2022.
-This will see No. 5 Squadron RNZAF consolidate all personnel and new aircraft to Ohakea from RNZAF Base Whenuapai.
-The first of the new aircraft arrived in December 2022, with the remaining three aircraft scheduled for May 2023.
+This meant No. 5 Squadron RNZAF consolidated all personnel and new aircraft to Ohakea from RNZAF Base Whenuapai.
+The first of the new aircraft arrived in December 2022.
+The final of the four Poseidons was delivered in July 2023.

 The Air Force Heritage Flight of New Zealand was established at Ohakea in March 2022.
 It forms part of the Central Flying School and is a partnership between the RNZAF and civilian organisations.

 14 Squadron Vampire on permanent gate duty at Ohakea.